It is a drug that belongs to the family of alkylating agents.

 Caution and control should be maintained as there are reports of ovarian fibrosis with loss of germ cells after prolonged treatment in girls treated before puberty.

-Girls with retained ovarian function after completing treatment are at increased risk of developing premature menopause.
+After completing treatment, girls with retained ovarian function are at increased risk of developing premature menopause.

 There is also a risk of developing azoospermia and increased gonadotropin secretion despite characteristic secondary sexual development in prepubertal children.